Python-Sargent/Ephemeral/README.md

 Get the pygame module (I'm running pygame-ce, but pygame should work, if not look up how to install pygame-ce on your system)

-In your terminal of choice run `pip install pygame` follow any instructions (make sure pip is installed).
+In your terminal run `pip install pygame` follow any instructions (make sure pip is installed).

 #### DiscordRPC (Optional)

 This game has an optional dependency on the DiscordRPC module.

-In your terminal of choice run `pip install discordprc` follow any instructions (make sure pip is installed).
+In your terminal run `pip install discordprc` follow any instructions (make sure pip is installed).

 ### Running the Game